Two future kings set to honour Elizabeth at Jubilee concert | Entertainment

 Two future kings set to honour Elizabeth at Jubilee concert

-Instead, she was represented at the prestigious annual horse race by her daughter, Princess Anne, who appeared in the royal box on Saturday to crowds cheering and waving Union flags.It was the second time in as many days that the queens mobility issues have robbed crowds of a chance to see her.On Friday, the queen skipped a special service of Thanksgiving in her honour at St. Pauls Cathedral in London.
+Instead, she was represented at the prestigious annual horse race by her daughter, Princess Anne, who appeared in the royal box with her family on Saturday to crowds cheering and waving Union flags.The queen is widely known as an avid horse lover, and she has only missed the Epsom Derby a handful of times during her long reign.On Saturday, five of her former racehorses were paraded, and 40 jockeys who have ridden for the queen formed a guard of honour before the national anthem was played.Shes been breeding horses for over 60 years.

 - Country: